 Above is a photograph of a camp revival meeting taken at a grove at Whig Hill, in Forest County.
 The Whig Hill Methodist Church was dedicated on February 2, 1880.
-An evangelical church, they were hosting revival meeting in the late 1880's.
-Of particular interest is the African American man and woman seated on the fourth row from the front.
-There is no context or information for them, but they are an indication to the diversity within the region.
+An evangelical church, they were hosting revival meetings in the late 1880's.
+Of particular interest is the Black man and woman seated on the fourth row from the front.
+There is no context or information for this couple, but they are an indication of the diversity within the region.
 It is also important to note that they are seated in amongst everyone else attending the revival meeting.

-132 "Misc-478- Camp Meeting on Whig Hill, Forest County, PA," courtesy of the Forest County Historical Society.
+173 "Misc-478- Camp Meeting on Whig Hill, Forest County, PA," courtesy of the Forest County Historical Society.